 The information provided on this website does not, and is not intended to, act as legal, financial or credit advice.
 See Lexington Law’s editorial disclosure for more information.

-What Is the Truth in Lending Act?
+What is the Truth in Lending Act (TILA)?

 The act was initially implemented by the Federal Reserve Board’s Regulation Z. Essentially, Regulation Z is another name for the Truth in Lending Act, and the two terms are often used interchangeably.
-Since its initial implementation in 1968, the act has been amended many times to keep up with the changing credit industry.
+Since its implementation in 1968, the act has been amended many times to keep up with the changing credit industry.
 The first amendment came in 1970 with the prohibition of unsolicited credit cards.

 - Clarifying rules around loan originator compensation